WeirdConstructor/WLambda/doc/wlambda_reference.md

 std:assert slot.check_empty[];
 ```

+This method might return an error if there was an issue with locking
+the internal mutex or the mutex was poisoned.

 ##### <a name="10253-atomslotrecv"></a>10.2.5.3 - atom\_slot.recv

 If the slot is empty, it will wait for a value to become available.